HarshCasper/Rotten-Scripts/BASH/GDrive Downloader/README.md

 Downloads can be resumed later if your internet connection is lost without loosing any progress!!

 ## Note:
-The script works only on google drive links that allow anyone on the internet to view the file and have the following format:
+The script only works on google drive links that allow anyone on the internet with it to view the file and have the following format:

 ```
 https://drive.google.com/file/d/<fileID>/view?usp=sharing